hoperyy/plugin-anything/README.md

         // define hooks for plugin using
         this.hooks = {
-            hookA: new this.createHook(), // 'createHook' inherits from PluginAnything
+            hookA: this.createHook(), // 'createHook' inherits from PluginAnything
-            hookB: new this.createHook(), // 'createHook' inherits from PluginAnything }
+            hookB: this.createHook(), // 'createHook' inherits from PluginAnything }

         this.install({